orterforth/orterforth/README.txt

 Manual, Glossary, Model, Editor (1980).

-# Building orterforth for the local system #
+# Building it #

-To target the local system (Linux, macOS, Cygwin), call:
+To build orterforth for the local system (Linux, macOS, Cygwin), call:

  make